pingcap/docs/develop/dev-guide-use-temporary-tables.md

 ## Limitation

-For more information about the limitations of temporary tables in TiDB, see [Compatibility restrictions with other TiDB features](/temporary-tables.md#compatibility-restrictions-with-other-tidb-features) section in the reference documents.
+For limitations of temporary tables in TiDB, see [Compatibility restrictions with other TiDB features](/temporary-tables.md#compatibility-restrictions-with-other-tidb-features).

 ## Read more